cyclejs/old-website/_posts/2015-01-25-components.md

    // ...
    const sinks = {
      DOM: vtree$,
-+    value$: value$,
++    value$,
    };
    return sinks;
  }
 {% endhighlight %}

 This value Observable is crucial to be sent to the parent if the parent wishes to use the numeric value for some calculations, such as that of BMI.
+In the program we wrote above, the parent of `main()` are the drivers.
+The drivers don't need to use `value$`, that's why we don't need a driver named `value$`.
+However, when the parent of the slider component is another dataflow component, like in the next section, then `value$` will be important.

 <h2 id="using-a-component">Using a component</h2>